IP-CAM/Bitstore-Brasil-OC-Install-Basico-Theme-Opencart-v.3.0.3.3/README.md

     <img src="https://img.shields.io/badge/opencart-3.0.3.3-blue.svg" alt="Compatibilidade">
 </p>

-### Projeto Bitstore-oc3
+### Project Bitstore-oc3

-Desenvolvido com as tecnologias web: PHP 7, CSS3 e HTML5.
+Developed with web technologies: PHP 7, CSS3 and HTML5.

-O **Projeto Bitstore-oc3** é um fork do OpenCartBrasil.
+** Project Bitstore-oc3 ** is a fork of OpenCartBrasil.
-Tem o objetivo de oferecer uma versão do OpenCart otimizada, atualizada, segura, com testes e que rode em PHP7.
+It aims to offer a version of OpenCart optimized, updated, safe, with tests and that runs in PHP7.

-## Roteiro
+## Script

-### Tarefas concluídas:
+### Completed tasks:

-- [x] Install do fork do OpenCart 3.0.3.3.
+- [x] Install the OpenCart 3.0.3.3 fork.
-- [x] Traduzido o install para Projeto Bitstore-oc3.
+- [x] Translated the install for Project Bitstore-oc3.
-- [x] Traduzir área de admin para pt-br.
+- [x] Translate admin area to en-us.
-- [x] Reconfigurado footer.
+- [x] Reconfigured footer.
-- [x] Refeito Banner de Fabricante.
+- [x] Redone Manufacturer Banner.
-- [x] Refeito Banner de Principal.
+- [x] remade Banner of Principal.
-- [x] Novas cores para o Menu principal.
+- [x] New colors for the Main Menu.
-- [x] Colocado whatsapp no footer.
+- [x] Put whatsapp on the footer.
-- [x] Colocado o arquivo CHANCELGO.md para documentação de versão.
+- [x] Placed the file CHANCELGO.md for version documentation.

-### Tarefas em andamento:
+### Tasks in progress:

-- [ ] Arrumar update automático das lojas.
+- [] Fix automatic update of stores.

-### Próximas tarefas:
+### Next tasks:

-- [ ] Traduzir área do usuário para pt-br.
+- [] Translate user area to en.
-- [ ] Documentar a estrutura para construir um Layout.
+- [] Document the structure to build a Layout.
-- [ ] Criar um Template novo padrão.
+- [] Create a new standard Template.